bluejava/stringjuice/README.md

 `{string|RegExp}str → {[object]}results`

 Returns an array containing all matches found against the String or RegExp `str`.
 When used with a String, the `results` array is an array of integers where matches were found.
-When used with RegExp, each item in the `results` array contains:
+When used with RegExp, `results` is an array of objects with each containing:

 - `index` - the index within the string at which the match was found
-- `match` - the matched string (useful when matching with RegExp)
+- `match` - the fully matched string
+- `capt` - an array of captured values from capturing groups

 To everyone who's tried to do this using standard String and/or RegExp methods: you're welcome. 😉